Quickstart

 Deploy transformations: transformations-cli deploy

-is used to create or update transformations described by manifests.
+transformations-cli deploy is used to create or update transformations described by manifests.

 - The primary purpose of transformations-cli is to support continuous delivery, allowing you to manage transformations in a version control system: